Joseph Oppenheim

-Joseph Oppenheim (March 1, 1859 – November 24, 1901) was an educator who invented the modern widespread manure spreader that made farming less labor-intensive and far more efficient in the early 20th century, and only he is honored for that invention in the Ohio Agricultural Hall of Fame in Columbus, Ohio.
+Joseph Oppenheim (March 1, 1859 – November 24, 1901) was an American educator who invented the modern widespread manure spreader that made farming less labor-intensive and far more efficient in the early 20th century.

 Early life and teaching career

 Born on March 1, 1859, in the small village of Kirchhundem, Kingdom of Prussia.
 Oppenheim obtained a liberal education at universities in Bonn, Germany, and Innsbruck, Austria, and upon graduation from college at the age of 20 he immigrated to the United States.
 He received a teaching degree in 1881 from St. Francis College in Wisconsin and after briefly teaching in Putnam County, Ohio, he returned to St. Francis College for further study.
 On August 9, 1883, he married Anna Mary Ellerbrock of Glandorf, Ohio.
 He then taught in Freyburg, Ohio, New Albany, Indiana, and Grand Rapids, Michigan, before settling in the small town of Maria Stein, Ohio.
 Oppenheim was "an accomplished musician, specializing in piano and pipe organ, ... a remarkable scholar, conversant with four languages, well read in literature, and an excellent speaker."
 As an educator, Oppenheim became the first teacher in Ohio to receive a Lifetime State Teachers Certificate.